Nobody likes to get sick. Or hurt. Or anything that leaves you feeling like less than your normal capable self.

 Keep a list of emergency supplies, and you can add to it over time.
 For instance, I never used to have “knee brace” on my list, but after an incident in Colorado, now it’s there… 🙂

 If you’re traveling in your home on wheels like I am, it’s not hard to do.
 Just keep everything somewhere easy to find, so you don’t need to dig through all the cabinets to find that knee brace.
 And remember to restock when the aspirin bottle is running low.

 Even though you’re not in a rush, and you’re practicing prevention, stuff may still happen, so be as ready as you can for those unforeseen events!

 Have you ever been injured or sick while you’re traveling?
 Any advice or thoughts on your experience you’d like to share, so others can avoid getting hurt on the road?
-Please let us know in the comments below!
+Please let me know in the comments below!